 I wasn’t particularly drawn in by any of the characters – it felt a little like you were supposed to like Virginia and Charlie because you like Jo and Laurie in Little Women, but I thought Charlie was pretty spineless and Virginia spent a lot of time locked in her room pining.
 Also, the other sisters kind of ran together to me, and I had a hard time keeping all the salon members straight (I’m sure reading this book over the course of 6 months didn’t help matters, not to mention reading on my Kindle which meant it was hard to flip back and check who various people were).

-It wasn’t a bad book, but it’s not one I’d particularly recommend or that I have any interest in going back to.
+The Fifth Avenue Artists Society wasn’t a bad book, but it’s not one I’d particularly recommend or that I have any interest in going back to.
 I’d way rather read the read Little Women (or at least watch the movie version, which I deeply love).
 Anyone else read this one and have similar or totally different thoughts?

 Now, onto Peter Nimble and His Fantastic Eyes.
 It was the September choice, so clearly a book to be reading in February. . . .